From darkness we advance toward the light

 Extending the metaphor, I would place the current generation of humanity in the area of transition, where light and order are emerging from the darkness (wherein dwells ignorance, short-sightedness, intolerance and the illusion of separation).
-I imagine the transition toward the light being fueled physically by health and well-being, safety and security, strong economies, innovations in every domain and the pursuit of excellence and what works for everyone.
-And because consciousness gives rise to form, I imagine that love, compassion, tolerance, collaboration, empowerment, ethical behavior and the like are the energies of the leading edge.
+I imagine the transition toward the light being fueled physically by health and well-being, safety and security, strong economies, innovations in every domain, the pursuit of excellence and what works for everyone.
+And because consciousness gives rise to form, I imagine that love, compassion, tolerance, collaboration, empowerment, ethical behavior and the like are the energies of the leading edge of light.

-Addressing the challenge of accomplishing this, systems scientist Dr. Janis Roze, advises “We must now give equal time and focus, equal or even greater energy to those human qualities that are constructive, growth enhancing, confidence and trust inspiring, so that the power of these qualities can be consciously developed and applied both to individual lives and to the directing of societal and world affairs.”
+Addressing the challenge of moving in the more positive direction, systems scientist Dr. Janis Roze, advises: “We must now give equal time and focus, equal or even greater energy to those human qualities that are constructive, growth enhancing, confidence and trust inspiring, so that the power of these qualities can be consciously developed and applied both to individual lives and to the directing of societal and world affairs.”

 We live on a different planet now, where not biology but symbolic consciousness is the determining factor for evolution.
 Cultural selection has overwhelmed natural selection.
 That is, the survival of species and of entire ecosystems now depends primarily on human activities.

 Photography Monographs (Click on the pages to turn them)